PandABlocks/PandABlocks-FPGA/modules/counter/counter_doc.rst

    :path: modules/counter/counter.timing.ini
    :section: Overflow negative

-When the OUT_MODE is set to On_disable, the CARRY output will be updated on ENABLE falling edge to indicate if any overflow is produced while counter enabled:
+When the OUT_MODE is set to On-Disable, the CARRY output will get set to high on ENABLE's falling edge if any overflow produced while the counter was enabled:

 .. timing_plot::
    :path: modules/counter/counter.timing.ini
-   :section: On_disable mode counting with overflow
+   :section: On-Disable mode counting with overflow

 Edge cases